 Documentation

 Much of my research is based on extensive field work and documentation done in situ.
 Since 1990 I have assembled a huge corpus of photographic documentation.
-Of this documentation, I have contributed about 25000 photographs to the Western Himalaya Archive Vienna.
+Of this documentation, I have contributed about 25000 photographs to the Western Himalaya Archive Vienna (WHAV).
+Unfortunately my access to that material is unresolved.

 The documentation assembled in the gallery pages of this website presents works of art from a range of sites, partly unpublished so far and partly complementing already published works.
 The galleries now also include the documentation previously published on my Indian and Tibetan Buddhist Art (ITBA) website.